Importance of Japa and Dhyaana

 Meditation on God gives you too the right temperature in which you can ‘ripen’ and become more acceptable to God, – says Baba.

 Japa means a repeated and continuous mental chanting of a chosen Name of the Lord or a Mantra that represents an aspect or some aspects of divinity with intense devotion and concentration.
 The name of the Lord and the mantras have great power in them and they have got a great purifying effect on man and help to awaken the spirit in man.
 The syllable Ja in the word Japa stands for destruction of birth and death and Pa for destruction of sin.
-It is said Jakaaro Janma-vinaashanam, pakaaro paapavinaashanam.
+It is called Jakaaro Janma-vinaashanam, pakaaro paapavinaashanam.

 Dhyaana means meditating on the form of the Lord represented by the name chosen for Japa chanting.
 Baba says the word Dhyaana is derived from the root words “Dhee” and “Yaana”.
 Dhee is Buddhi the intellect and Yaana rowing.
 Thus Dhyaana means rowing or channelising our thought force towards a chosen object i.e. God which is our own self.
 It is thus an inward journey into spiritual consciousness.

 Japa is the greatest aid for meditation.
-It is a training for mind in ﬁxing to a single line of thinking and controlling and expelling all other thoughts from the mind.
+It is a training for the mind in ﬁxing to a single line of thinking and controlling and expelling all other thoughts from the mind.
 Japa is like the rudder of a boat and Dhyaana is like the Oar.
 “As one thinks, so he becomes”.
 There is a beautiful analogy known as Bhramara-Keetaka Nyaaya to explain the science of meditation.
-A Bhramara picked up a Kumira worm and held it captive in a tiny mud nest with a narrow opening.
+Bhramara picked up a Kumira worm and held it captive in a tiny mud nest with a narrow opening.
 The Kumira worm was so frightened of the wasp who visited the nest so often that it kept staring at the wasp through the hole.
 As a result of its single pointed devotion the worm got transformed and metamorphosed into a beautiful Bhramara shedding its own ugly form.

 In the same way if man (maanava) has single pointed devotion, meditates on the Lord he too becomes Maadhava, says Baba.
 Just as the air conditioner takes away the heat of the body and gives cool comfort, so also the name we chant endows upon us good qualities and dispels away our animal traits and ignorance.
 Man is essentially divine.
 Baba reminds us of this by addressing us time and again as “Divyaatma-Swaroopas Embodiments of the divine spirit!”
 Not only I but you also are God but you are not aware of it, whereas I am aware of it”.

-Since Man identifies himself with his body and feels he is the body he suffers in life and this is root cause of all the misery.
+Since Man identifies himself with his body and feels he is the body he suffers in life and this is the root cause of all the misery.
 If he becomes aware that he is not the body, but the spirit then he gets freed from the cycle of birth and death and he gets transported to a state of supreme bliss.
 But to attain such an Aatmic state requires systematic saadhanaa.
 The mind should be made free from all desires, from all worldly thoughts and be immersed and submerged in God thought alone, (the Aatmaa); Japa and Dhyaana is the best means to achieve this.
 So we can say Japa and Dhyaana is an effort to channelise all thought forces, all the mental faculties, focusing and centering it on one single thought i.e. God thought (Dhyaana).

 To know that one is not the body but the spirit one must understand the distinction between the spirit and the body i.e. between self and non-self or between soul and its physical body.